A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Heterodyne Axion Detection

 \subsection{Noise Sources}

 At sufficiently high axion frequencies, the dominant noise sources in a heterodyne axion experiment are thermal noise, set by the temperature $T \simeq 2 \, \mathrm{K}$ of the liquid helium bath, and amplifier noise.
+(For concreteness, the thermal occupancy of a GHz frequency mode at this temperature is $T / (2 \pi \, \mathrm{GHz}) \simeq 40$.)

-However, there are additional noise sources proportional to the power $P_{\text{in}}$ input to the cavity, which become increasingly important at lower axion frequencies.
+There are also additional noise sources proportional to the power $P_{\text{in}}$ input to the cavity, which become increasingly important at lower axion frequencies.
 This ``leakage'' occurs either because the waveguides used to drive and readout the cavity couple partially to the wrong mode (``cross-coupling''), or because vibrations directly transfer energy from the loaded mode to the signal mode (``mode mixing'').
 We consider these effects in the next two subsections.
 In both cases, the noise power is suppressed both by a geometric form factor, and by a factor depending on the mode separation $m_a = |\omega_0 - \omega_1|$, which falls off at higher $m_a$.